Jersey (St Helier) - Poole

 It all depends on the ferry company you are travelling with.
 In general, we recommend arriving at Jersey (St Helier) port at least 1 hour before departure.
 However, if you are travelling with a vehicle, it’s best to arrive 1 hour 30 minutes to 2 hours before departure to allow time for parking.
 Wherever you’re travelling from, you should allow plenty of time to get to the port in case of traffic.

-Your Jersey (St Helier) Poole tickets will be sent by email.
+Your Jersey (St Helier) to Poole tickets will be sent by email.
 You will then need to check in with the ferry company before you travel and you may receive an additional boarding pass.

 The latest check-in time for your Jersey (St Helier) to Poole ferry booking should be in your confirmation email.